 Secure Share is a web-based application for secure file exchange available to Penn faculty, staff, and students.
 Though there should be a limited need to exchange sensitive or confidential information electronically, when members of the Penn community are required to do so, Secure Share provides an easy-to-use mechanism that ensures the safety and privacy of University data.

 Two-Step Verification provides an added layer of protection when accessing PennKey-protected web sites and applications.
 With Two-Step, after logging in with your PennKey and password you’ll be prompted to verify your identity—the second step—using a device in your possession, such as a mobile phone or key fob.
+Read more here.

 Symantec Endpoint Protection

 Training and Awareness is an integral function of ISC Office of Information Security at Penn.
 In collaboration with Schools and Centers, the Training and Awareness program provides the community with an understanding of how to protect the University's computing assets and confidential information from unauthorized access.
-Click here for more information on signing up for security training at UPenn.
+Read moire here.

 Web Chat and Video Conferencing Solutions

 The Weitzman School of Design offers several solutions, each with its own pros and cons, for web chat and video conferencing needs.
 These can be used for instances varying from a one-on-one webchat, to hosting a class online, to collaborating on group projects without having to meet in person.
 Read more here.

 - All requests for equipment reservations must be submitted through firstname.lastname@example.org.
 Please email with the needed equipment, where you plan to use it, and the duration of usage.
 We will arrange pick-up and drop-off times with you via email.

 - Laptops (for presenting only), 4